Raed Rahman, DO

 Midwestern Regional Medical Center

-"At Cancer Treatment Centers of America, I have the opportunity to improve the lives of patients who deal with pain daily.
-It is a rewarding feeling to help patients become more active and functional in their lives."
+"At Cancer Treatment Centers of America I have the opportunity to improve the lives of my patients who deal with pain daily.
+It’s a rewarding feeling to help patients become more active and functional in their lives."

 - Raed Rahman, DO

 Internship / Residency